kyma-project/kyma/docs/kyma/docs/05-01-overview.md

 The configuration files provide production-ready settings for the Installer.
 These include ConfigMaps and Secrets with the overrides for the values hardcoded in the `values.yaml` files of component charts.

 You can modify local settings, such as memory limits for a given resource, by changing values in the existing ConfigMaps and Secrets or adding new ones.
 Every ConfigMap and Secret that the Installer reads must contain an `installer: overrides` label and a `component: {component-name}` label if it refers to a specific component.
+Add the `kyma-project.io/installation: ""` label to all non-Kubernetes resources to delete or search for them easier.

 [Read more](#configuration-helm-overrides-for-kyma-installation) about the types of overrides and the rules for creating them.